 I am pregnant and/or breastfeeding.
 Should I get the COVID-19 vaccine?

-Meanwhile, pregnant people, if infected with COVID-19, are at higher risk of becoming very ill from COVID-19 and like everyone, may transmit COVID-19 to their families and friends.
+Meanwhile, pregnant people, if infected with COVID-19, are at higher risk of becoming ill from COVID-19 and transmitting it to their families and friends.
 Contracting COVID-19 while pregnant increases the risk of potential complications arising

 I am planning to become pregnant.
 Should I get the COVID-19 vaccine?

-What is Emergency Use Authorization (EUA)?
-How is it different than the usual vaccination approval process?
+What is an Emergency Use Authorization (EUA)?
+How is it different from full approval by the FDA?

-The EUA was created for public health emergencies (like the current COVID-19 pandemic).
-In times like this, the FDA can issue an Emergency Use Authorization to allow a medical product to be used when there are no alternatives available.
+The EUA was created for public health emergencies (like the COVID-19 pandemic).
+The FDA can issue an Emergency Use Authorization to allow a medical product to be used when there are no alternatives available.

 The EUA process is different from the standard FDA vaccine approval processes because the EUA standard may allow authorization based on less data than required for approval, clearance, or licensing by the FDA.
 This enables the FDA to authorize the emergency use of medical products that meet the criteria much more quickly.
 Rather than taking years, the FDA can get drugs and vaccines that can save lives to the public now.
 Learn more about EUAs in this video.

-The federal government, through Operation Warp Speed, has been working since the pandemic started to make one or more safe and effective COVID-19 vaccines available as soon as possible.
-Operation Warp Speed provided money for many of the trials, and standardized paperwork between the bio-tech companies and hospitals involved.
-This sped up the initial administration that usually takes 1-2 years and allowed scientists to being clinical trials much more quickly than usual.
-Learn more about Operation Warp Speed here.
+The federal government has been working since the pandemic started to make one or more safe and effective COVID-19 vaccines available as soon as possible.
+It provided money for many of the trials, and standardized paperwork between the bio-tech companies and hospitals involved.
+This sped up the process, which usually takes 1-2 years, and allowed scientists to begin clinical trials much more quickly than usual.

 Which vaccine is the most effective?

 It’s difficult to directly compare one vaccine to another because the clinical trials use different measures to evaluate effectiveness.
-The good news is that all the vaccines that are currently available are safe and effective.
-In fact, the level of protection is among the highest in efficacy results for a vaccine.
+The good news is that all the vaccines that are currently available are safe and highly effective.

 Can I get COVID-19 from the vaccine?